 Tips for Snowshoeing in the Uinta Mountains

-Be Prepared– The Uinta Mountains are a wild place with little in the way of services.
-Don’t do something silly and end up in the middle of nowhere without what you need to stay safe, warm, and well fed.
 Literally, the only place to acquire goods once you leave downtown Kamas is the Samak Smoke House and Country Store.
-Located 2.5 miles east of downtown Kamas on the Mirror Lake Scenic Byway, this establishment serves sandwiches and coffee, has a shop full of snacks, smokes and sells a variety of meat, and offers snowshoe and other gear purchases and rentals (samaksmokehouse.com, 435-783-4880).
+Located 2.5 miles (4 km) east of downtown Kamas on the Mirror Lake Scenic Byway, this establishment serves sandwiches and coffee, has a shop full of snacks, smokes, sells various meat, and offers snowshoe and other gear purchases and rentals.

-Guided Snowshoeing Trips– If you wish to tackle the wild side of the Uinta Mountains with a guide, hire one in Park City, Utah.
-The good folks of White Pine Touring offer full-day, private snowshoe trips to the western Uinta Mountains (whitepinetouring.com, 435-649-6249).
+If you wish to tackle the Uinta Mountains’ wild side with a guide in winter, hire one in Park City, Utah.
+The good folks of White Pine Touring offer full-day, private snowshoe trips to the western Uinta Mountains.

-Rules, Fees, and Maps– You’ll be snowshoeing in the Uinta-Wasatch-Cache National Forest’s Heber-Kamas Ranger District.
-Please follow the rules of the national forest.
-In addition, the national forest charges a $6 entry fee per vehicle, which is good for three days.
+The national forest also charges a small entry fee per vehicle, which is good for three days.
 This is payable at a fee station located on the Mirror Lake Scenic Byway.
 You can acquire maps and other information about snowshoeing on forest lands there, too.
-Be smart and take a map wherever you plan to snowshoe (fs.usda.gov/uwcnf, 435-654-0470 or 435-783-4338).
+Be smart and take a map wherever you plan to snowshoe and know how to read it.